smallwat3r/shhh-cli/README.md

 ## Use with your own Shhh server

 `shhh-cli` interacts by default with the official Shhh web-application (shhh-encrypt.com).
-If you're hosting your own Shhh server, you can set-up an environment variable `SHHH_SERVER`.
-This server will then be used as the default one by shhh-cli.
+If you're using Shhh on your own server, you can set-up an environment variable `SHHH_SERVER` to be used by default by `shhh-cli`.
 ```sh
 # Example (in you bashrc or zshrc)
 export SHHH_SERVER=https://mycustomserver.com